lyokha/nginx-haskell-module/README.md

 Optimized unsafe content handler
 --------------------------------

+*Notice that starting from version 1.3 of this module, all content handlers do not pass copies to the C side!
+Instead, the underlying lazy bytestrings share their contents with nginx.
+So all the reasons about extra copying below are no longer actual.*

 Let's go back to the example from the previous section.
 All the content handlers we met so far receive a copy of data produced in haskell handlers.
-Using references to the original data would lead to nasty things after haskell's garbage collector wakeup so the only *safe* choice seems to be copying the original data.
+Using references to the original data would lead to nasty things after haskell's garbage collector wakeup, so the only *safe* choice seems to be copying the original data<sup>[1](#fnuch1)</sup>.
 Handler *fromFile* from the example takes static data embedded into the haskell library by *Data.FileEmbed*, makes a copy of this and passes it to the C code.
 It runs once per location during location configuration lifetime thanks to the directive *haskell_static_content* implementation.
 Nonetheless there are two duplicate static data copies in the program during its run which looks wasteful.
 It can get even worse when using *haskell_static_content* is not an option.

 Here is an example.
 Module *Data.FileEmbed* allows embedding all files in a directory recursively using template function *embedDir*.
 This make it possible